Baran Aksaka: Club career

+Aksaka became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
+Defeating Ankaragücü 4-1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with 2 weeks before the end and won the 23rd championship in its history.

+Loans

+On September 14, 2023, Aksaka has been loaned out to Şanlıurfaspor without an option to buy.
+In February 2024 he was sent on loan to Gençlerbirliği until end of the season.

+On 17 July 2024 he signed a one year loan with the Bulgarian First League team Arda Kardzhali.

+İskenderunspor (1978)

+He signed a 2–year contract with İskenderunspor on August 11, 2025.

 International career

 Aksaka holds dual citizenship making him available for both Turkey and Bulgaria.
-In December 2022 it was reported that he received a call-up for Bulgaria U21 which he accepted.A few days later Tolunay Kafkas expressed the desire to call Aksaka in the Turkey U21.
-In interview on 2 February 2023, Aleksandar Dimitrov, manager of Bulgaria U21, confirmed he personally spoke with Aksaka for representing the team in the qualifications for European Under-21 Championship starting from March 2023.
+In December 2022 it was reported that he had received a call-up for Bulgaria U21 which he accepted.
+A few days later Tolunay Kafkas expressed the desire to call Aksaka in the Turkey U21.
+In an interview on 2 February 2023, Aleksandar Dimitrov, manager of Bulgaria U21, confirmed he had personally spoken with Aksaka about representing the team in the qualifications for European Under-21 Championship starting from March 2023.
+On 14 September 2023 he once again confirmed that Aksaka had decided to represent Bulgaria on international level and was not called up for U21 matches in September only because of lack of playing time on club level.